Custom Fields can be created, and are entirely List Specific.

 The right hand column below – “Sort Order” gives the facility for you to determine the order in which the fields will be displayed, left to right, in Lists > Your List > Subscribers.
 If you have a lot of fields they may well extend off screen to the right.
 Provided you click on the page once, the right left keys will move you across the page which is far easier/quicker than scrolling down to find the horizontal scroll bar at the bottom of the page.

 The “Visibility” field, which can be set to “Visible” or “Hidden” refers to whether that field will, or will not, be displayed in the Subscribe/Optin Form on your web page.
-There are now 8 Standard fields in each List, by default, to accommodate demographic date acquired from various sources including social media.
-They are – Email Address, First Name – Last Name – City – State – Country – Age – Gender.
+There are 4 Standard fields in each List, by default.
+They are – Email Address, First Name – Last Name – Consent.

-There is no limit to how many Custom Fields you can create for any one List – they are List specific NOT SR User Account specific as was the case in SR V2.
-The name and Tag must obviously be unique for each Custom Field.
+There is no limit to how many Custom Fields you can create for any one List – they are List specific NOT User Account specific.
+The name and Tag must obviously be unique for each Custom Field in any one List.
 Custom Fields are of course included in the Subscribe Form (Optin Form) unless set as “Hidden” instead of “Visible” which is the default.

 When creating a Custom Field that will be used for searching on for Segmenting or Automation it is ESSENTIAL that it is set up with a default value as the Search function TOTALLY ignores blank fields – SO – if you want to search for just those who DID NOT Open a Campaign you will have to set the Automation to automatically add “Yes” to a hidden field.
 If you have not set a default of “No” then those who DID NOT Open the Campaign will have a blank field.